ravrranj/LeetCode-DSA-Practice/DSA HashMap/README.md

 | Brute Force           | O(n³) | O(k)  | HashSet             |
 | Two Pointer + HashSet | O(n²) | O(k)  | HashSet             |
 | Final Optimized       | O(n²) | O(1)  | Skipped inline ✅    |

+🔢 Subarray Sum Equals K
+This Java solution efficiently solves LeetCode Problem 560: Subarray Sum Equals K. It uses a prefix sum with hashmap strategy to count the number of contiguous subarrays whose elements sum to a given integer k.
+🧠 Problem Statement
+Given an integer array nums and an integer k, return the total number of subarrays whose sum equals k.
+## Efficient Java solution for "560.
+Subarray Sum Equals K" using prefix sum and hashmap.
+Achieves linear time complexity!

+🚀 Approach
+We maintain a running prefix sum while iterating through the array and use a hashmap to track how often a particular sum has occurred.
+The key insight is that:
+If (currentSum - k) exists in the map, it means there is a subarray ending at the current index that sums to k.

+Steps:
+- Initialize a hashmap to store frequency of prefix sums, starting with {0: 1}.
+- For each element:
+- Add it to the running sum.
+- Check if (currentSum - k) exists in the map.
+If it does, add the frequency to the count.
+- Update the hashmap with the current sum.
+This solution runs in O(n) time and uses O(n) space.

+Absolutely, Ravi!
+Here’s a crisp and professional README tailored for interview prep, personal revision, or sharing on GitHub.
+It explains both what the code does and why the approach works—great for impressing recruiters and reinforcing your own understanding.

+🔢 Subarray Sum Equals K
+This Java solution efficiently solves LeetCode Problem 560: Subarray Sum Equals K. It uses a prefix sum with hashmap strategy to count the number of contiguous subarrays whose elements sum to a given integer k.
+🧠 Problem Statement
+Given an integer array nums and an integer k, return the total number of subarrays whose sum equals k.

+🚀 Approach
+We maintain a running prefix sum while iterating through the array and use a hashmap to track how often a particular sum has occurred.
+The key insight is that:
+If (currentSum - k) exists in the map, it means there is a subarray ending at the current index that sums to k.

+Steps:
+- Initialize a hashmap to store frequency of prefix sums, starting with {0: 1}.
+- For each element:
+- Add it to the running sum.
+- Check if (currentSum - k) exists in the map.
+If it does, add the frequency to the count.
+- Update the hashmap with the current sum.
+This solution runs in O(n) time and uses O(n) space.

+🧪 Example
+int[] nums = {1, 1, 1};
+int k = 2;
+// Output: 2 (because [1,1] appears twice)

+📁 Code
+public int subarraySum(int[] nums, int k) {
+    HashMap<Integer, Integer> prefixSumCount = new HashMap<>();
+    prefixSumCount.put(0, 1);

+    int currentSum = 0;
+    int count = 0;

+    for (int num : nums) {
+        currentSum += num;

+        if (prefixSumCount.containsKey(currentSum - k)) {
+            count += prefixSumCount.get(currentSum - k);
+        }

+        prefixSumCount.put(currentSum, prefixSumCount.getOrDefault(currentSum, 0) + 1);
+    }

+    return count;
+}

+🧰 Concepts Practiced
+- Prefix Sum Technique
+- HashMap for frequency counting
+- Sliding window of logic (conceptually)
+- Handling edge cases with base prefix sum = 0

+✍️ Author
+- GitHub: ravrranj
+- Language: Java